-The changing climate in East Africa coupled with the lack of timely and reliable agricultural information reaching farmers has led to inappropriate planting dates, which more often than not lead to massive losses that threaten farmers livelihoods.
-A ten-day planting delay could reduce yield by up to 50%.
-However, even with the increasing number of organisations offering climate information services, until now, only a small portion of farmers receive large-scale provision of big data-driven agronomic advice.
-This can be attributed to the lack of morale and incentives to endear farmer to use these vital tools.
+The changing climate in East Africa coupled with the lack of timely and reliable agricultural information reaching farmers has led to inappropriate planting dates, which can lead to massive losses that threaten farmers’ livelihoods.
+A ten-day planting delay can reduce yield by up to 50%.